gdiaz384/AriaDeploy/README.md

 ## Download:

-Click [here](//github.com/gdiaz384/AriaDeploy/releases) or on "releases" at the top to download the latest version.
+Click [here](//github.com/gdiaz384/AriaDeploy/releases) or on "releases" at the top to download the latest release

+For the latest non-release ready version, click on "Download ZIP" using the right info panel

 ## Install guide:

 I have bundled most of the dependencies into the installer, but due to the ADK's non-redistributable clause, I cannot provide prebuilt WinPE images (part of the ADK) for use with AriaDeploy.
 For similar reasons, I also cannot provide full unattend.xml files, only templates for them.

-1. Download and install the [ADK for Windows 10](https://msdn.microsoft.com/en-us/windows/hardware/dn913721.aspx) and/or [Windows 8.1Update](https://www.microsoft.com/en-US/download/details.aspx?id=39982).
-Having both is prefered but just one works.
-[Win7's AIK] (https://www.microsoft.com/en-us/download/details.aspx?id=5753) and [supplement](https://www.microsoft.com/en-us/download/details.aspx?id=5188) also works.
-All 3 is even better.
+1. Download and install the [ADK for Windows 10](https://msdn.microsoft.com/en-us/windows/hardware/dn913721.aspx) and/or [Windows 8.1Update](https://www.microsoft.com/en-US/download/details.aspx?id=39982), and/or [Win7's AIK] (https://www.microsoft.com/en-us/download/details.aspx?id=5753) and [supplement](https://www.microsoft.com/en-us/download/details.aspx?id=5188) Having all 3 is prefered for maximum flexibility but just one of the above will also work.
 2. (optional) While waiting for the ADKs to download/install (takes a while), go download drivers for WinPE from  [Dell](http://en.community.dell.com/techcenter/enterprise-client/w/wiki/2065.dell-command-deploy-driver-packs-for-enterprise-client-os-deployment), [Lenovo](https://support.lenovo.com/us/en/documents/ht074984) and [HP](http://www8.hp.com/us/en/ads/clientmanagement/drivers-pack.html)
 3. (optional) extract the PE drivers to the appropriate folders: AriaDeploy\drivers\WinPE\5_x\x64 or 10_x86
 4. (optional) Also get the [generic RTM unattend.xml files](https://github.com/gdiaz384/AriaDeploy/releases) and here for the [MS license keys to use when deploying systems](https://technet.microsoft.com/en-us/library/jj612867.aspx)